Berber Revolt: Offensive on Kairouan

 The Zenata Berber leader Khalid ibn Hamid al-Zanati who delivered the two great victories over the Arab armies disappears from the chronicles shortly after Bagdoura (741).
 But news of the defeat emboldened hitherto quiet Berber tribes to join the revolt.
 Berber uprisings erupted across the Maghreb and al-Andalus.

 The most immediate threat arose in southern Ifriqiya, where the Sufrite leader Uqasha ibn Ayub al-Fezari raised a Berber army and laid sieges to Gabès and Gafsa.
 By a rapid sally south with the remnant of the Ifriqiyan army, the Kairouan qadi Abd al-Rahman ibn Oqba al-Ghaffari managed to defeat and disperse Uqasha's forces near Gafsa in December, 741.
 But the qadi possessed far too few Arab troops to put up a pursuit, and Uqasha immediately set about re-assembling his forces quietly around Tobna in the Zab valley of western Ifriqiya.

-Immediately after hearing of the disaster at Bagdoura, the Caliph Hisham ordered the Umayyad governor of Egypt, Handhala ibn Safwan al-Kalbi, to quickly take charge of Ifriqiya.
-In February 742, Handhala ibn Safwan hurried his Egyptian army westwards and reached Kairouan around April 742, just as Uqasha was returning to try his luck again.
-Handhala's forces pushed Uqasha back again.
+Immediately after hearing of the disaster at Bagdoura, Caliph Hisham ordered the Umayyad governor of Egypt, Hanzala ibn Safwan al-Kalbi, to quickly take charge of Ifriqiya.
+In February 742, Hanzala ibn Safwan hurried his Egyptian army westwards and reached Kairouan around April 742, just as Uqasha was returning to try his luck again.
+Hanzala's forces pushed Uqasha back again.

 When Uqasha was reassembling his forces once more in the Zab, he came across a large Berber army coming from the west, under the command of the Hawwara Berber chieftain Abd al-Wahid ibn Yazid al-Hawwari (possibly dispatched by the Berber caliph Khalid ibn Hamid al-Zanati, although he is not mentioned in the chronicles).
 Abd al-Wahid's army was composed of some 300,000 Berber troops, ostensibly the largest Berber army ever seen.
 After a quick consultation, Uqasha and Abd al-Wahid agreed on a joint attack on Kairouan, Uqasha taking his forces along a southerly route, while Abd al-Wahid led his large army through the northern passes, converging on Kairouan from both sides.

+Hearing of the approach of the great Berber armies, Handhala ibn Safwan ordered Abd al-Rahman al-Ghifari to stop Abd al Wahid's advance.
+The two armies met at the Battle of Tubna in eastern Algeria on 21 September 742.
+Abd al-Rahman was defeated and killed along with several other prominent commanders, while his surviving troops fled to Handhala in Kairouan.
+After this, Abd al-Wahid stopped to take Tubna and possibly other places.